 After you try smoking a turkey in a Weber Smoky Mountain cooker, you'll never want to smoke a turkey any other way.

-The Weber Smoky Mountain, or WSM as it's often called, is a well build vertical charcoal water smoker that is efficient and durable.
+The Weber Smoky Mountain, or WSM as it's often called, is a well built vertical charcoal water smoker that is efficient and durable.

 When smoking whole turkeys, it's preferable to keep the smoker temperature higher than you would when smoking beef brisket or pork.
 Most meats popular for smoker cooking are fatty and have a lot of connective tissue.
 In order for them to become tender and juicy, low and slow cooking is the rule, and is generally done in the 225 to 250 degree range.